-On average, more than 110 kids under 15 end up in the emergency room each year in Ontario because of an electrical injury.
-More than half are under the age of five.”2016 Ontario Electrical Safety Report
+On average, more than 130 kids under 15 end up in the emergency room each year in Ontario because of an electrical injury.
+Half are under the age of five.
+(2020 Ontario Electrical Safety Report)

 Minor zaps that don’t result in serious injury can go unnoticed, but the American Burn Association notes that low-voltage shocks can also have long-term effects such as pins and needles, numbness, memory loss and anxiety.

 No shock is a safe shock.
 Always seek medical attention because what can seem like a little zap can have serious consequences.